College of Human Sciences

 - Design, Housing & Merchandising: Merchandising, BSHS

-- Hotel and Restaurant Administration, BSHS
+- Hospitality and Tourism Management, BSHS

 - Human Development and Family Science: Child and Family Services, BSHS